-If you need to change an indivual element without influencing the entire website, simply turn the Style by element toggle on.
+If you need to change an individual element without influencing the entire website, simply turn the Style by element toggle on.
 The Visual Editor is another feature worth mentioning.
 It helps you easily edit you graphic content within website builder.

 2. Feature Set and Flexibility

 Jimdo.
 Jimdo’s best features are eCommerce and blogging.
 It’s a great choice for e-retailers who want to create and maintain a webstore independently.
 Both the eCommerce system and built-in blogging engine are highly customizable.

 eCommerce: multiple payment options, tax and shipping options, custom salutation and email confirmation/completed checkout messages etc.